 Carolina Courses Online

-See the section in the bulletin under “Distance-Learning Courses via the Friday Center for Continuing Education” for additional information.
+See the section in this bulletin under "Distance-Learning Courses via the Friday Center for Continuing Education" for additional information.

 Students found academically ineligible to continue in resident study at the University should consider enrolling in Carolina Courses Online and/or Summer School.
 If extraordinary circumstances exist, a student may contact his or her dean to discuss using Self-Paced Courses to restore eligibility.